cloudbongee/groupSiever/README.md

 160, 80
 ```

-Utilizing the index theorem, through the selection of maximal $p-$Sylow subgroups, as specified in [indexSieveSylow.c](indexSieveSylow.c), we get
+Utilizing the index theorem, through the selection of maximal $p-\text{Sylow}$ subgroups, as specified in [indexSieveSylow.c](indexSieveSylow.c), we get

 ```
 12 is nonsimple with max sylow group order 4